nathanlao/my_responsive_website_learning_path/responsiveSite.md

 - Always relative to the size of the `user's viewport` (the area within browswer window)
 - `vh`: viewport height -> 1vh is equal to 1% of the viewport height
 - `vw`: viewport width -> 1vw is equal to 1% of the viewport width

+## Flexbox vs. Grid
+Flexbox only deals with 1-dimension at a time:
+- `flex-direction: row`, we get columns (horizontal)
+- `flex-direction: column`, we get rows (vertical)

+Grid deals with both vertical and horizontal axis at a time:
+- Allow us to simplify our markup
+- Don't have to think too hard about how content to be grouped

+### Grid:
+- `Margins` no longer collapse and the `direct children` of the element become grid items
+-